 Surfshark is a new entry in the crowded segment of virtual private networking providers, and it has proven to be very popular among fans of HBO GO, Netflix, Hulu, YouTube, and many other streaming platforms.

-This Surfshark review will look at the various features offered by this new VPN solution, including the pros and cons as well as the main Surfshark VPN protocols, security, encryption, Netflix unblocking ability, and special features.
+This Surfshark review will look at the various features offered by this new VPN solution, including the pros and cons as well as Surfshark VPN protocols, security, encryption, Netflix unblocking ability, and special features.

 There’s a New Shark in Town